pinakin7/pinakin7/README.md

 - Blockchain
 - Deep Reinforcement Learning

+🔭 I’m currently working on
+- Building a hybrid database
+- Building a system for Healthcare
 <!--
 **pinakin7/pinakin7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.